MGdata148/sleep-analysis/README.md

 3. What are the differences between healthy individuals and those with sleeping disorder?

 ### Data analysis and visualisation
-Data were analyzed using PostgreSQL and visualised in Tableau.
-Visualisation is available here.
+Data were analyzed using [PostgreSQL](https://www.postgresql.org/) and visualised in [Tableau](https://public.tableau.com/app/discover).
+Full analysis is available [HERE](https://github.com/MGdata148/sleep-analysis/blob/main/code).
+Visualisation is available HERE.

 ### Discussion
+1. Who sleeps better considering age, gender and occupation?
+2. How stress, physical activity and basic health indicators associate with sleep parameters?
+3. What are the differences between healthy individuals and those with sleeping disorder?

 ### Conclusions